-It begins with pressing crude coconut oil from copra.
-At this step, the process may be similar to that of the dry extraction of unrefined coconut oil.
+The process begins with pressing crude coconut oil from copra.
+At this step, the process may be similar to the dry extraction of unrefined coconut oil.
 Next, one or more of the following steps may occur, depending on the manufacturing process (

 - Neutralizing.
-Next, sodium hydroxide, or lye, is added to the oil, which forms a soap with free fatty acids in the oil.
+Sodium hydroxide, or lye, is added to the oil and forms a soap with free fatty acids in the oil.
 The oil is then washed with water, removing the soap and free fatty acids.
 This reduces the risk of rancidity, as free fatty acids are prone to oxidation.

 - Bleaching.
-Following neutralization, the oil is “bleached” by filtering it through an activated clay filter.
+The oil is “bleached” by filtering it through an activated clay filter.
 No bleach is used in this process.

 - Deodorizing.
-Finally, the oil is heat-deodorized to remove any remaining coconut scent or taste.
+The oil is heat-deodorized to remove any remaining coconut scent or taste.

-While the resulting coconut oil is more highly processed, it has a higher smoke point of 400–450°F (204–232°C), making it more suitable for high temperature cooking.
-For the most part, it’s also flavorless and odorless (6).
+While the resulting coconut oil is more highly processed, it has a higher smoke point of 400–450°F (204–232°C), which makes it more suitable for high temperature cooking.
+For the most part, it’s also flavorless and odorless (5).

 Additionally, refined and unrefined coconut oils have similar nutrient profiles, providing 120 calories of pure fat per tablespoon (14 grams).
-Each type likewise contains similar ratios of MCTs, lauric acid, and saturated and unsaturated fats (
+The two types contain similar ratios of MCTs, lauric acid, and saturated and unsaturated fats (

-Unrefined coconut oil can be dry or wet extracted, while refined coconut oil undergoes some additional processing steps.
+Unrefined coconut oil can be extracted using either a dry or a wet method, while refined coconut oil undergoes some additional processing steps.
 Refined coconut oil is mostly flavorless and has a higher smoke point than unrefined coconut oil.

 For the most part, choosing refined or unrefined coconut oil is a matter of personal preference.
-However, there are certain applications for which one type may be better suited than the other.
+However, in certain applications, one type may be better suited than the other.
 Here are some examples.

-Because of unrefined coconut oil’s strong coconut taste and scent, refined coconut oil may be a better choice for baking.
-If you use refined coconut oil, the result will be free of a coconut taste and smell that could otherwise clash with the product’s flavors.
+Because unrefined coconut oil has a strong coconut taste and scent, refined coconut oil may be a better choice for baking.
+If you use refined coconut oil, the resulting baked good will be free of a coconut taste and smell that could otherwise clash with its flavors.

 However, if you prefer unrefined coconut oil and don’t mind the flavor, its lower smoke point is unlikely to affect the quality of baked goods, as the food itself won’t reach such high temperatures, even in an oven set higher than 350°F (177°C).

-Regardless, either type of coconut oil is a great vegan alternative to butter in baking applications, as they’re both solid at room temperature.
+Regardless, either type of coconut oil is a great vegan alternative to butter in baking applications, as both fats are solid at room temperature.

-This makes coconut oil ideal for use in recipes like vegan biscuits or pie crusts, in which the use of solid fat helps create a light and flaky product.
+This makes coconut oil ideal for use in baked goods such as vegan biscuits and pie crusts, in which the use of solid fat helps create a light and flaky product.

 This allows you to cook at higher temperatures, resulting in a product that’s crispy but not burnt.

-Alternatively, avocado oil may be even better suited for high heat cooking applications like deep-frying.
-It has a smoke point of 488–520°F (253–271°C) and a mild, nutty aroma that’s often a good complement to fried or sautéed foods (10).
+Alternatively, avocado oil may be even better suited for high heat cooking applications such as deep-frying.
+It has a smoke point of 488–520°F (253–271°C) and a mild, nutty aroma that’s often a good complement to fried or sauteed foods (9).

-On the other hand, if you’re looking for an oil for salad dressings or to drizzle over prepared food, extra virgin olive oil is the best option, as it’s mild-tasting and liquid at room temperature.
+On the other hand, if you’re looking for an oil to use in salad dressings or drizzle over prepared food, extra-virgin olive oil is the best option, because it’s mild-tasting and liquid at room temperature.